asmaatbaeen/chatgpt_bot/README.md

 ```bash
 python src/app.py
 ```

 Feel free to explore and customize this repository to create your own custom chatbot with a knowledge base.
 For more detailed instructions and additional features, you can refer to the [original article](https://betterprogramming.pub/how-to-build-your-own-custom-chatgpt-with-custom-knowledge-base-4e61ad82427e).

-If you encounter any issues or have questions, please don't hesitate to reach out to [your-email@example.com](mailto:your-email@example.com).

 Happy bot-building!